We Don't Talk Anymore (Charlie Puth song): Critical reception

 The song was met with critical acclaim from critics.
 Writing for Spin, Brennan Carley found the song "wisely trades verses between the two pop forces, cashing in on the trop-house trend" and added that it is "a worthy, breezy slice of pop."
 Bobby Oliver of NJ.com wrote the song is "wonderfully infectious, and feels destined for hit radio."
 MTV's Madeline Roth praised the singers' vocals by saying they "blend so beautifully together."
 Marie Sherman of Fuse said the song is "freaking catchy" and that the chorus would be stuck in people's heads.
 Lindsey Sullivan of Billboard called the song "ridiculously catchy".
 Idolator's Mike Wass opined that the song "sounds like a smash."
 Dee Lockett of Vulture.com deemed it "the chillest breakup duet."

 Music videos

 Live performance video

 A live performance video was released on July 19, 2016.
 It features Puth and Gomez performing with the latter's Revival Tour in Anaheim, California on July 9.

 Official video

 The music video premiered on August 2, 2016, on BuzzFeed and was directed by Phil Pinto.
 It shows Puth and Mirella Cardoso as his love interest.
-This video does not include the appearance of Gomez, but only used the version of Puth and Gomez.
-As of October 2021, the video has more than 2.7 billion views and 12 million likes on YouTube and is the site's 32nd most-viewed video.
-It was nominated for Best Collaboration at 2017 MTV Video Music Awards but lost to Zayn and Taylor Swift's I Don't Wanna Live Forever.
+This video does not include the appearance of Gomez due to her Revival Tour, but only used the version of Puth and Gomez.
+As of August 2025, the video has over 3.3 billion views and 15 million likes on YouTube and is the site's 46th most-viewed video.
+It was nominated for Best Collaboration at 2017 MTV Video Music Awards but lost to Zayn and Taylor Swift's "I Don't Wanna Live Forever".